Siphonia:

 A lake and river people, up to two meters long, based mostly on the giant Amazonian otter.
 Omnivores partial to fish--and everything else.
 Ubiquitous on rivers, lakes and seashores all over Siphonia, though most common in the warmer Deeps.
 All the cliches are true.
 Otters really are as playful and good-natured as you think.
 But their dexterity and cunning rival their social skill--as many otters are civic engineers than sushi chefs, sculptors, or clowns.
 Most, of course, have more mundane work: fishers, sailors, traders, and dockworkers.

-PARROT Properly "megaparrots", these red and green omnivorous nut-loving birds have wingspans of 4-5 meters and weigh up to 20 kilos--one of which is a compact, efficient brain.
+PARROT Properly "megaparrots", these red and green omnivorous nut-loving birds have wingspans of 3 meters and weigh 20 kilos (up to 4 m, 25 kg in the Pacific Deep), with a superefficient 700-gram brain.
 Ubiquitous in the warmer Deeps: north Agassiz, the southern Pacific, the Bengal Delta, the Wharton Sea, northern African Ocean and the central Atlantic.
 Often fruit and nut farmers, but parrots are in every field--except solitary work.
 They're smart, quirky, loud, individualistic... but deeply social.

 RAVEN

-These long-billed omnivorous birds of variable color (grey, blue, white and mixed) have wingspans of 4-5 meters and weigh up to 20 kilos--one of which is a compact, efficient brain.
-Ubiquitous in the cooler Deeps.
-Colonies can be found even in the torrid zone.
+These long-billed omnivorous birds of variable color (black, grey, blue, white and mixed) have wingspans over 3 meters and weigh up to 20 kilos (up to 4 m / 25 kg in the Pacific Deep)--including a compact, efficient 700-gram brain.
+Ubiquitous in temperate (i.e. near-polar) Deeps.
+Colonies can be found even in the torrid mid-latitudes, at higher elevations.
+Rare in the tropics.
 Curious, playful, acrobatic.
-Ravens can be found in every field but opera singer (though their scats and raps are unsurpassed).
-A raven will find a way to turn any task into fun.
-Sociable, outspoken, but low-maintenance friends: they bear solitude better than parrots.
+Careers: anything but opera (though raven raps are unsurpassed).
+Sociable, outspoken, but low-maintenance friends, bearing solitude better than parrots.
+Ravens turn any task into play.

 TREE: